 Tendons connect muscle to bone and help move joints.
 Tendinopathy is an injury to the tendon.
-These injuries tend to occur in tendons near joints such as the knee, shoulder, and ankle.
 The injuries can include:

 Copyright © Nucleus Medical Media, Inc.

-Tendinopathy is caused by overuse of a muscle-tendon unit.
-The strain on the tendon causes tiny tears that build up over time.
-There can also be inflammation.
+Tendinopathy is caused by overuse.
+This causes tiny tears that build up over time.

-Tendinopathy is more common in women than in men.
+This problem is more common in women than in men.
 It is also more common in older adults.
-Factors that may increase your chance of getting tendinopathy include:
+Other things that may raise the risk are:

 American College of Sports Medicine

 Canadian Orthopaedic Foundation

 Derry S, Moore RA, et al. Topical NSAIDs for acute musculoskeletal pain in adults.
 Cochrane Database of Syst Rev. 2015;(6): CD007402.